 It’s hard to put into words the way you imagine your firework display to look.
 Here’s our Chorlton Fireworks glossary to help you find exactly what you need to get the effects you want.

 Refer to this glossary to link up the names of fireworks with their visual effects.
-You’ll have no problem finding what you’re looking for whether it’s a certain type of firework or a specific aesthetic you’re after.
+You’ll have no problem finding what you’re looking for whether it’s a certain type of firework or a specific firework effect you’re after.

 The rocket is the most well-known firework and, usually, the stereotypical firework icon people think of when they imagine a firework.
 A rocket consists of one shot that launches a shell high into the air which then explodes in a wide arc of multiple flares of light, colour, shimmers, and sparkles that trail slowly downwards.
 Rockets come in all different shapes, colours, and sizes.